Vincemart-Boo/Chocolate-Sales-Dashboard/README.md

 #### KPI#2 Top country by median sales

 - **Formula:** The formula used in this KPI is the same formula used in calculating the median amount of country.
-Returns the country with highest median amount that Depends on validation of product and month.
+Returns the country with highest median amount that Depends on validation of `Product` and `Month`.
 - **Purpose:** To determine which country has the highest Revenue.

 #### Background Table & KPI Implementation